 But he grew old—

 No spot of ground

 That looked like Eldorado.

-This seems to be coming true as in the second stanza the speaker starts that the knight “grew old.”
+This seems to be coming true as in the second stanza; the speaker starts that the knight “grew old.”
 His journey did not come to an end as he had hoped.
-Rather, he is still traveling, and now is near death.
-He had at one point been “so bold” as to set out on this adventure.
+Instead, he is still traveling and now is near death.
+He had, at one point, been “so bold” as to set out on this adventure.
 But now, things are not looking so hopeful.

 Darkness, which is a constant image in this text, falls over the knight’s heart.
 It blocks out any light and hope that might’ve remained there.
 It is caused entirely by the fact that there is “No spot of ground / That looked like Eldorado.”

 And, as his strength

 He met a pilgrim shadow—

 ‘Where can it be—